 The most important part of a yoga practice is breathing.
 Becoming aware of the breath is the basis for all poses.
 Before you begin this or any yoga practice, take a few moments to quiet your mind and focus on your breath.

 Breathe deeply and check in with your body.
 Listen to your breath.
 Notice how you feel, physically and emotionally.
 Allow yourself to notice and observe your body, your breath and your emotions.

 Before you begin your practice, continue breathing deeply for a few more moments.
 Allow your mind to connect to your body.
 Now, you are in a place to begin.

-When learning yoga, learning poses typically come before practicing philosophy.
+When practicing yoga, learning poses typically comes before practicing philosophy.
 It is important to find out that you can do a pose.
 The struggle with self to overcome fear, hesitation and embarrassment will lead you on a path of growth and increased body awareness.

 We all start at the beginning.
 Not knowing any yoga poses.
 Not understanding the seemingly complex thought system embraced by the enlightened gurus.
 At the beginning, we learn.
 We begin our yoga practice exactly where we are today.
 We don't worry about where we were yesterday, or where we want to be tomorrow.
 Today, we begin where we are.
 We breathe deeply and begin.

 Start with a beginners mind.
 We begin as an empty vessel, waiting to be filled.
 We begin with nothing to bring, but ourselves and our desire to practice.
 Nothing else matters.